 Attorneys sometimes trade gloomy stories of testimony by foreign-born witnesses.
 A common complaint is that following a long verbal exchange between the witness and the interpreter, the interpreter turns toward the attorney and solemnly declares, “The witness said, ‘Yes.'”

 Hire Legal Interpreting Service for Arbitration and Depositions Involving Non English-Speaking Witnesses

 This white paper for legal counsel addresses ways of overcoming some challenges of a cross-cultural arbitration and deposition in a civil litigation case in which the attorney is English-speaking (generally American-born), and the deponent is foreign-born and speaks limited or no English, and where the deposing attorney uses a deposition interpreter to communicate with the non-English-speaking deponent.

 Practice Pointers for a Successful Interpreted Deposition- click here.

-Contact our nationwide deposition translation company to retain certified deposition interpreters in more than 100 foreign languages, including Indonesian, Mandarin, Oromo, Romanian, Cantonese, Japanese, Korean, Jamaican Creole, Mongolian, and other languages for international and domestic depositions.
+Contact our nationwide deposition translation company to retain certified deposition interpreters in more than 100 foreign languages, including Indonesian, Mandarin, Oromo, Romanian, Cantonese, Japanese, Korean, Jamaican Creole, Mongolian, Hebrew, Dutch, and other languages for international and domestic depositions.